omidarmat/webDevNotes/JavaScript/javascript-theory.md

 #### **2. ES6 Classes:**

-this introduced classes to JavaScript.
+This is where classes were introduced to JavaScript.
 However, this is not exactly what we mean by 'classes' in traditional OOP.
 ES6 classes do **NOT** behave like classes in traditional OOP.

 ##### **_Defining a class and instance properties_**